ronen-albagli/ronen-albagli/README.md

-💼 Currently work as a senior backend enginner at [Trustmi.ai](https://trustmi.ai/)
+💼 Currently work as a senior backend enginner

 😎 Working on some secret project